Delectable Christmas Candies and Treats

 See how to make the sweetest of treats with our easy recipes for candies like caramels, toffee, fudge, marshmallows and truffles.

-Using an easy method from Pete's Chocolate Co. in Detroit, you can make a dazzling array of rich, creamy chocolate truffles.
+Using an easy method from a Detroit chocolate maker, you can create a dazzling array of rich, creamy chocolate truffles.
 (Note: The yield varies depending if you use bittersweet, milk or white chocolate, so read the recipe carefully before starting.
 And know that you can double it if desired.)

 Sea Salt Caramels